yifei-liu-yl/yifei-liu-yl.github.io/index.md

 ---

 <p>
-I am a Ph.D. candidate in Agricultural & Applied Economics at the University of Wisconsin-Madison.
-My research interests include energy and environmental economics.
+I am a Ph.D. candidate in Agricultural & Applied Economics at the University of Wisconsin–Madison.
+My research interests are in energy and environmental economics, empirical industrial organization, and applied econometrics.
 </p>

 <p>
-My current work examines challenges in energy infrastructure development, with a focus on the interconnection process, infrastructure permitting, and transmission planning in the United States.
+My current work examines challenges in energy infrastructure development, with a focus on the electricity grid connection interconnection process, infrastructure permitting, and transmission planning in the United States.
+I study how policy, regulatory structure, and market design shape investment decisions in the energy sector.
 </p>

 <p>